Kraisie/RoleWatcher/README.md

 The same effect can be achieved by changing the run configuration of your IDE to use that profile.

-The database creation process in the `dev` profile will try to import a file called `data.sql` in the `resources` folder on startup.
-It will crash if that file is not present so either disable the auto import in `application.yml` or create the file yourself.
-The file can be used for sample data.
+The database creation process of hibernate will try to import a file called `import.sql` in the `resources` folder on startup which can be used for sample data.
+However, each SQL statement needs to be in one line!

 ### Adding commands